howtoosee/CS1101S_AY2021S1_TA/README.md

 ## Teaching Materials

 This repository will be mainly used to store my Avenger teaching materials.
+I'm using GitHub instead of Google Drive as it's easier for me to see the edits I've made.

+To view any of the slides, simply click on the links below to view them in the browser.
+If you wish to copy text from the PDFs, feel free to download them!

 - [Studio S2](https://github.com/howtoosee/CS1101S_AY2021S1_TA/blob/master/studio_slides/studio_2_slides.pdf)